opensource-force/dyrah/README.md

 ## Credits
 Thanks to the open source community for making projects like this possible and especially OSF (Open Source Force) for their direct contributions

-Thanks to [Seth on itch.io](https://itch.io/profile/sethbb) for the [32Rogues tilset](https://sethbb.itch.io/32rogues) used to prototype the development of Dyrah
+Thanks to [Seth on itch.io](https://itch.io/profile/sethbb) for the [32rogues](https://sethbb.itch.io/32rogues) tileset used to prototype the development of Dyrah